beyarkay/masters-thesis/src/02_background.md

-The details of how this algorithm can be applied to a multi-class classification problem diverge significantly from "background" information, and so will be described in detail in the Methodology chapter.
+The details of how this algorithm can be applied to a multi-class classification problem diverge significantly from "background" information, and so will be described in detail in Section \ref{model-specifics-cusum}.

 <!-- NOTE: Removed from the final thesis
 Autocorrect